i-love-flamingo/flamingo-commerce/product/Readme.md

         * `query`: Optional - the search string that a "human" might have entered to filter the search
         * `pageSize`, `page`: Optional - set the page and the pageSize (for pagination)
         * `sortBy`, `sortDirection` (`A`/`D`): Optional - set the field that should be used to sort the search result
-    * `keyValueFilters`: A map of key values that are used as additional keyValue Filters in the searchRequest
+    * `keyValueFilters`: Optional - A map of key values that are used as additional keyValue Filters in the searchRequest
     * `filterConstrains`: Optional - A map that supports the following keys:
         * `blackList` or `whiteList` (if both given `whiteList` is preferred): This is a comma separated list of filter keys, that are evaluated during:
             * using url Parameters to set keyValueFilters - only allowed keys will be used